 Are you tired of watching your computer boot?
 Don’t worry you are not the only one.
 No matter how good you are at keeping your computer up to date and clean, all computers slow down after some time.
-Although there are many possible reasons of your computer booting slow, the most common cause is all the software that’s trying to run with your Windows startup.
+Although there are many possible reasons for your computer booting slow, the most common cause is all the software that’s trying to run with your Windows startup.

-As you use your computer system; many drivers, programs and devices get installed on PC making the startup process even longer.
+As you use your computer system; many drivers, programs, and devices get installed on PC making the startup process even longer.
 It further slows the boot time.
 If your computer takes more than 5 minutes to boot, it’s high time you start using a tool that makes your computer startup much faster.

 Within a few seconds program displays the complete list of the applications running with the startup of my computer system.
 The list is very comprehensive and shows the location of the application, name and the command, explaining the purpose of each program and service.

 Startup Sentinel will help you disable startup programs.
 It also has an option of adding files into ‘Black list’ and ‘White list’.
 If you do not want a program to get into your Startup list again, you can add it to the Black List.
 It also can show you the detailed log of your Startup in a .txt file.